 In society, value judgments are made about people all the time, from our physical appearance to the way we shake hands.
 Yet evidence suggests that these same calls are being made about those who use profanity in conversation.

 Whether we mean them in anger or use them casually in our everyday vocabulary, those ‘seven words’ are becoming more of a fixture in our lives.
 A Business Insider report found that the average American now uses 80-90 curse words per day - which works out at around five an hour.
 But where in the U.S. can you find people who swear more than anywhere else?
-Our analysts at WordTips have the answers.
+Our analysts at WordTips have the answers, as do our words with friends cheat tools.

 To find out which swear words are most popular across the country, we analyzed tweets from all 50 U.S. states and 320 cities.
 We collected data on a variety of the most commonly-used profanities and variations of those words and matched them up with the tweet’s location to see which places have the coarsest language.